EntelectChallenge/2019-Worms/starter-bots/cplusplus/README.md

 # C++ bot for Entelect Challenge 2019

-This container includes components required to compile and run a c++ project.
-The start bot was a c++ version of the supplies javascript reference bot
+This container includes components required to compile and run a c++ starter bot.

 ## Requirements :